ybayle/awesome-deep-learning-music/README.md

 ## How To Contribute
 1. Fork the repo.
-2. Add one line per article in [dl4m.csv](dl4m.csv) with every column correctly filled.
+2. Add one line per article in [dl4m.tsv](dl4m.tsv) with every column correctly filled.
 3. Submit your pull request and that's it!
 (Note: the table in the ReadMe is automatically generated thanks to a python script.)

+## FAQ
+> Why a tsv file for storing the detailed information about articles?
+Because some articles have a comma in their title and [GitHub currently only display csv and tsv files](https://help.github.com/articles/rendering-csv-and-tsv-data/).

 ## Contributors
 - [Vincent Lostanlen](https://github.com/lostanlen)